 For me, part of the fun of buying luxury items is the buildup of excitement before buying them.
 So saving up for an item aka delay gratification can be a part of the fun as well.
 To make keeping my finances organized easier, I actually have a designated account for shopping.
 Not only does keeping this as a separate “savings” account help me stay organized but I also know I’m not dipping into my regular savings.
 It’s much easier to see how much you have to shop instead of having to refer to a spreadsheet before each purchase.

 Thrifting has come a long way since when I used to go to the shops in New Orleans with my grandma looking for a good deal.
-There are now so many pre-loved fashion sites that curate designer items at amazingly discounted prices.
+There are now so many pre-loved fashion sites that curate designer items at amazingly discounted prices and are the perfect place to look for luxury on a budget.
 Two of the best online pre-loved sites are FASHIONPHILE and The Real Real.
-I love that you’re able to find items from newer seasons as well as one-of-a-kind vintage finds.
+I love that you’re able to find items from newer seasons, as well as one-of-a-kind vintage pieces.

 You can also sell items to both of these sites, which is a great way to free up some of your closet space and add to your bank account for new purchases.